-The 21st Flower and Garden Festival at Epcot officially kicks off Wednesday, March 5, 2014, but last week I had an opportunity to get a behind the scenes look at the topiaries, learn more about that’s new for 2014 and learn from the pros what it takes to put on the massive display.
-And for the 20th year in a row, I am positive guests are going to say, “This year was even better than last.”
+The Flower and Garden Festival at Epcot officially kicks off Wednesday, but last week I had an opportunity to get a behind-the-scenes look at the topiaries, learn more about what’s new and learn from the pros what it takes to put on the massive display.
+And I am positive guests are going to say, “This year was even better than last.”

 Our tour was led by festival horticulture manager Eric Darden and horticulture manager Heather Will-Browne, and I was completely fascinated listening to them describe the thought and care that goes into each plant display within the park.
 I have to admit that I never gave that much thought to all of the intricacies involved in the plant displays, but after meeting with them I have a new appreciation for the smallest details.

 More than 100 topiaries are on display throughout the park, but the festival is so much more.
 From sprawling displays of 45,000 plants lining the water to potted plants flanking food stands and stores and even editable plants — no detail is overlooked.

 We were taken behind the scenes, hard hat and all, to get a look at the displays in construction and learn more about what the Flower & Garden Festival has to offer for the whole family.